ashlahari/my-random-app/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 This was a fun experiment to generate random shapes on click in the UI, eventually creating a bunch of moving confetti.
-The aim of this project was to learn more about the framer-motion library, and to generate random shapes and motions in the UI.
+The aim of this project was to learn more about the framer-motion library, and to generate random shapes and translate animations in the UI.

 ## Available Scripts